 Details on the Initial Study process are further discussed in Section 4.2 of the CEQA Implementation Manual.
-An Initial Study may be completed by the Lead Agency for a discretionary project if the project is not exempt from CEQA or another state or federal law.
+An Initial Study may be completed by the Lead Agency for a discretionary project if the project is not exempt from pursuant to the requirements of CEQA or another state or federal law.
 An Initial Study is not required if the Lead Agency determines that a full EIR will be required for the project (State CEQA Guidelines Section 15063).
 However, it may still be desirable as a means to focus the EIR.
 Without an Initial Study, the EIR must address all environmental issues listed in the Initial Study Checklist.
 Each agency/department responsible for review of one or more environmental issue as identified in Table 1-1 must concur with the factual basis for determining both individual and cumulative effects for their specific environmental issue(s).

-The Initial Study shall consist of four sections: Project Description, Initial Study Checklist, Mandatory Findings of Significance, and Determination of Environmental Document.
+The Initial Study shall consists of four sections: Project Description, Initial Study Checklist and Discussion of Responses, Mandatory Findings of Significance, and Determination of Environmental Document.
 An Initial Study template is accessible online (see Section 1.6).